• Testing Lab

 STEP 3: Accessing EPREL for the first time

-The user then needs to authenticate its credentials to access the EPREL platform.
-Once completed, he must create his organization in the system and fill the general information section.
-Then he must get a VERIFIED status to proceed.
+The user then needs to authenticate their credentials to access the EPREL platform.
+Once completed, they must declare their organization in the system and fill in the general information section.

 STEP 4: Publish products publicly

-The user can now post its products on the EPREL web page.
-The products and their descriptions will then be accessible publicly.
+After receiving a “Verified” status, the company can now post its products on the EPREL web page.
+Consequently, the products and their descriptions will then be publicly accessible.

 EPREL in the Ecodesign Scheme